Awase Meadows – The First Golf Course on Okinawa

-Awase Meadows Golf Course earns the distinction of being the first course ever built on the island of Okinawa.
-Initial construction for the course began in 1946.
-Two years later, the United States Army held the grand opening of the course, which featured nine holes and manicured sand greens—no simple feat considering the amount of work needed.
-Not surprisingly, the course became immensely popular, and soon course management realized that nine holes would not continue to sustain the appetites of the growing golfing community on Okinawa.
+Awase Meadows Golf Course earns the distinction of being the first course ever built on the island of Okinawa with Initial construction beginning in 1946.
+Two years later, the U.S. Army held a grand opening for the course, which featured nine holes and manicured sand greens—no simple feat considering the amount of work needed.
+Not surprisingly, the course became immensely popular, and soon it was apparent that nine holes would not sustain the appetites of the growing golf community on Okinawa.

-During the year 1953, the U.S. Army expanded the course to a full 18 holes.
-As the years progressed, Awase Meadows Golf Course began holding regular competitions and drew players of all nationalities and military personnel of all ranks.
+In 1953, the U.S. Army expanded the course to 18 holes, and Awase Meadows began holding regular competitions that drew military personnel of all ranks and golfers of all nationalities.

-In 1960, a young Marine Corporal by the name of Lee Trevino was victorious at Awase Meadow Golf Course's Chamber of Commerce Open.
-This victory was only the first of many for Trevino, who would go on to multiple wins at the U.S. Open, British Open and PGA Championship.
-Some postulate that Awase's sand greens played a hand in the improvement of Trevino's game "We had greens covered in sand an inch or two deep" he was quoted as saying in a Time magazine interview.
+A young Marine by the name of Lee Trevino was victorious at Awase Meadow’s Chamber of Commerce Open 1960.
+This victory was the first of many for the future Hall-of-Fame golfer, as Trevino would go on to a legendary career including multiple wins at golf majors such as the U.S. Open, British Open and PGA Championship.
+Some, including Trevino himself, speculate that Awase's sand greens played a hand in the improvement of his short game and putting.
+"We had greens covered in sand an inch or two deep,” Trevino said in a Time Magazine interview.

-Awase Meadows finally converted from sand to grass greens in 1960, making the course even more beautiful and a bit more user friendly for its loyal players.
-The course remained under Army management until 1976, when the United States Marine Corps assumed control of the links.
-Under Marine Corps direction, the course blossomed, holding multiple large tournaments and hosting golf legends, diplomats and ambassadors.
+Awase Meadows finally converted to grass greens in 1960, making the course even more beautiful, modern and user-friendly for its loyal players.
+The course remained under Army management until 1976, when the U.S. Marine Corps assumed control of the links.
+Under Marine Corps leadership, the course blossomed, holding multiple large tournaments and hosting golf legends, diplomats and ambassadors.